 “I’ve been inspired by watching my students navigate academic and social journeys with great character and conviction.
 Although faced with challenges, they have advanced confidently in the direction of their aspirations while motivating me to do the same.”

-- Jolene Walker, ECF Kayne Eras School Teacher
+- Jolene Walker, Kayne Eras Teacher